Studio Nucleo, 2013

 Presenze as absence and immaterial substance.

-Presenze plays with the binaries of presence and absence, appearance and immateriality,
+Presenze and absence, appearance and immateriality, historical and afterlife forms.

 such as consoles, desks, bedside tables and fireplace chairs.

-The series also manipulates lightness and weight, challenging the laws of gravity.
-The balance
+A game of presence and absence, of lightness and weight, challenging the laws of gravity.

 Ph Max Sarotto